Steins;Gate: Anime series

-On July 25, 2010, Chiyomaru Shikura announced on his Twitter account that Steins;Gate would be adapted into an anime.
+On July 25, 2010, Chiyomaru Shikura announced on his Twitter account that Steins;Gate would be adapted into an anime television series.
 Further details about the adaptation were revealed in the September 2010 issues of Newtype and Comptiq.
-The adaptation was produced by White Fox and aired in Japan between April 6, 2011, and September 14, 2011.
+The adaptation was produced by White Fox; and aired in Japan between April 6 and September 14, 2011.
 The entire series was released in Japan on nine DVD/Blu-ray combo packs.
 Each set features 2–3 episodes, an art book, and a bonus disc containing music and radio dramas by the Japanese voice cast.
 An OVA episode was released with the final DVD/BD volume on February 22, 2012.
 The adaptation was directed by Hiroshi Hamasaki and Takuya Satō, with series composition by Jukki Hanada and music by Takeshi Abo and Murakami Jun.
-Funimation has licensed the series in North America and released the series in two Blu-ray/DVD combo sets, on September 25, 2012 and December 18, 2012, respectively.
+Funimation has licensed the series in North America and released the series in two Blu-ray/DVD combo sets, on September 25, 2012, and December 18, 2012, respectively.
 Both box sets were compiled into a complete series Blu-ray/DVD box set as part of Funimation's "Anime Classics" line of releases.
 It was released on September 30, 2014.
 Manga Entertainment have licensed the series in the United Kingdom and released it in two parts on July 15, 2013, and September 30, 2013, respectively.
 A series of original net animation shorts, titled Steins;Gate - Sōmei Eichi no Cognitive Computing (シュタインズゲート 聡明叡智のコグニティブ・コンピューティング, Steins;Gate Cognitive Computing of Intelligent Wisdom), were released between October 14, 2014, and November 11, 2014, as part of a collaboration with IBM to promote cognitive computing.

 An anime adaptation of Steins;Gate 0 has been released.
 To celebrate its release, an alternate version of episode 23 of the first season aired on December 2, 2015, as part of a rebroadcast of the series, depicting an alternate ending which leads into the events of Steins;Gate 0.

 Theatrical film

 A film, titled Steins;Gate: The Movie − Load Region of Déjà Vu, was announced at the end of the series.
-The movie, featuring an original storyline taking place after the events of the series, was released in Japanese theaters on April 20, 2013, and later on Blu-ray Disc and DVD on December 13, 2013.
+The movie, featuring an original storyline taking place after the events of the series, was released in Japanese theaters on April 20, 2013; and later on Blu-ray Disc and DVD on December 13, 2013.